Allen-Synthesis/EuroPi/software/CONFIGURATION.md

   The hardware is capable of 12V maximum
 - `GATE_VOLTAGE` is an integer in the range `[0, 10]` indicating the voltage that an output will produce when `cvx.on()` is called.
 This value must not be higher than `MAX_OUTPUT_VOLTAGE`
+- `MENU_AFTER_POWER_ON` is a boolean indicating whether or not the module should always return to the main menu when it powers on.
+By default the EuroPi will re-launch the last-used program instead of returning to the main menu.

 # Experimental configuration